sandialabs/dr_robot/readmes/usage.md

 ## Inspection

-The inspection process will generate noise due to the headless automated browsing which are easily detectable.
+The inspection process will generate noise due to the headless automated browsing, which is easily detectable.
 If your list is large enough this could cause your IP to be blocked.

 ```
 drrobot inspect --help